soyDOFT/notes-app/README.md

 # notes-app
-Focus away on the backend of the application to concentrate on learning how to utilize JavaScript in Node.
+Focus on the backend of the application to concentrate on learning how to utilize JavaScript in Node.

 # Purpose
 This app allows storing notes using the command line and a .json file